MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-305.md

 ## Chapter 4 - Setup Main Camera

 > [!IMPORTANT]
-> If you wish to skip the *Unity Set up* components of this lab, and continue straight into code, feel free to download this [.unitypackage](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/Lab%205%20-%20Azure%20Functions%20and%20Storage/Azure-MR-Lab-5.unitypackage), import it into your project as a [**Custom Package**](https://docs.unity3d.com/Manual/AssetPackages.html).
+> If you wish to skip the *Unity Set up* components of this course, and continue straight into code, feel free to download this [.unitypackage](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/Lab%205%20-%20Azure%20Functions%20and%20Storage/Azure-MR-Lab-5.unitypackage), import it into your project as a [**Custom Package**](https://docs.unity3d.com/Manual/AssetPackages.html).
 This will also contain the DLLs from the next Chapter.
 After import, continue from **Chapter 7**.

 1. In the **Hierarchy** Panel, you will find an object called **Main Camera**, this object represents your "head" point of view once you